juan-camacho-hz/game/README.md

-First game I created about spaceships for two players
+First 2D game I created about spaceships for two players, using python and the module pygame